 What is the Data Exchange?

-The Data Exchange is the program performance reporting solution developed by the Department of Social Services (DSS) in consultation with service providers and clients, in response to the Australian Government’s commitment to empower civil society organisations.
+The Data Exchange is the program performance reporting solution developed by the Department of Social Services (DSS) in consultation with organisations and clients, in response to the Australian Government’s commitment to empower civil society organisations.
 It was developed to improve the way we collect and use administrative data to improve the wellbeing of people and families in our communities.
-Reporting via the Data Exchange is now offered as part of the Community Grants Hub and hosted by DSS, and is therefore expected to be extended to other government agencies and jurisdictions over time.
+Reporting via the Data Exchange is now offered as part of the Community Grants Hub and hosted by DSS, and is expected to be extended to other government agencies and jurisdictions over time.

 Inputting data into the Data Exchange can be done in three different ways: system-to-system transfer, bulk uploads (xml) or direct entry into the web-based portal.

 1. Organisations will spend less time reporting administrative data and more time helping clients.

 The Data Exchange collects fewer data items than previous performance reporting requirements and provides flexible ways to submit this information.

 2. Data collection will focus on client outcomes.

 Instead of focusing solely on numbers (e.g. how many people used a service), the Data Exchange has been designed to capture outcome information which can tell a story about how people use a service and what changes for them by accessing the service.

 3. Client personal information and privacy is protected